HanRoz/IbtidaBookShop/README.md

 * You can open website from the link (https://hanroz.github.io/IbtidaBookShop/) (Best alternative)

 About website:
-1. The website is responsive for all devices.
-  The difference in device size may cause slight variations in the display.
-Best on Desktop and Tablet.
+1. Device Compatibility: The website is designed to be responsive and works on various devices, including desktops, tablets, and smartphones.
+However, for the best experience, it is optimized for desktops and tablets.
+Minor display variations might occur on smaller screens.
-2. User may purchase the physical and e-book in store.
+2. Shopping Options: Users can purchase both physical books and e-books through the online store.
-   E-book can be read directly on the website in "my library" page.
+3. E-book Features: Purchased e-books are accessible directly on the website via the "My Library" page, allowing users to read them conveniently online.